ste7anste7an/LMS_ESP32v2/README.md

 The TU and DUT communicate with a UART running in each device on GPIO18 and GPIO19 which are cross connected (GPIO18 of the TU to GPIO19 of the DUT and vice versa).

-At boot, the DUT checks for the presence of the tester unit by sending `start`.
-If it not receives an ack message `ack` from the TU within 1000 ms, it quits the script and shows a REPL promt.
+At boot, the DUT checks for the presence of the tester unit by calling the `start`-function using the UartRemote library.
+If it not receives an ack message from the TU within 1000 ms, it quits the script and continues normal operation and shows a REPL promt.

-If it receives the `ack` message, it enters in testing mode where it perfoms the following actions:
+If it receives an `ack` message, it enters in testing mode where it perfoms the following actions:

 2) test all pins high